-Whenever a warrant is granted by the Supreme Grand Council 33° to hold any Lodge of Perfection, Council of Princes of Jerusalem, or Sovereign Chapter Rose-Croix, application must be made to a Sovereign Grand Inspector General 33° to consecrate the same in ancient and solemn form.
+CONSECRATION.-Whenever a warrant is granted by the Supreme Council to hold any Lodge of Perfection, Council of Princes of Jerusalem, or Sovereign Chapter Rose Croix, application must be made to the Supreme Council to appoint some duly-qualified Brother or Brethren to consecrate the same in ancient and solemn form.

-Copies of such by-laws as may be agreed on by any Lodge of Perfection, Council of Princes of Jerusalem, or Sovereign Chapter Rose-Croix, shall be sent to the Illustrious Grand Secretary General for the time being, one to be retained by him, and the other to be deposited in the archives of the Order; and notice shall also be given to the Illustrious Grand Secretary General for the time being, whenever any alteration of such by-laws occurs.
+By-Laws of Degrees from the Fourth to the Twenty-ninth inclusive.-Two copies of such By-laws as shall be agreed on by every Sovereign Chapter Rose Croix, or any other Degree from the 4th to the 29th inclusive, shall be sent to the Secretary-General, one to be retained by him, and the other to be deposited in the archives of the Order; and notice shall also be given to him of any proposed alteration in the said By-laws.

-N.B.
-By the Ancient Constitutions of the Order, no by-laws have any force or power unless sanctioned and approved by the Supreme Grand Council.
+N.B.-By the Ancient Constitution of the Order, no By laws have any force or power unless sanctioned and approved by the Supreme Council.